TrustTheVote-Project/VoteTrackerPlus/README.md

 [![CodeQL](https://github.com/TrustTheVote-Project/VoteTrackerPlus/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/TrustTheVote-Project/VoteTrackerPlus/actions/workflows/codeql-analysis.yml)

-VoteTracker+ (VTP or VoteTrackerPlus) is a 100% open software vote tracking system that increases the security, accuracy, and trustworthiness of paper ballot based elections by cryptographically and anonymously tracking the votes associated with paper ballots.
+VoteTracker+ (VTP or VoteTrackerPlus) is a 100% open software vote tracking system that increases the security, accuracy, and trustworthiness of paper ballot based elections by cryptographically and anonymously tracking the votes associated with paper ballots, supplying real [E2EV][E2EV.md] for voters and election officials.
 VTP is a software only product comprised of backoffice plugins with voter and election official facing frontoffice components.
 VTP can leverage existing election hardware infrastructure to the extent that the OEM manufacturers allow and support the installation of the VTP plugins.

 Read the [pitch](docs/pitch.md), ask for a live demo, or run your own live demo on your own Apple or Linux desktop.

-To run your own [CLI](https://en.wikipedia.org/wiki/Command-line_interface) based demo, clone the [mock election](https://github.com/TrustTheVote-Project/VTP-mock-election.US.10) git repository including submodules (git clone --recurse-submodules https://github.com/TrustTheVote-Project/VTP-mock-election.US.10.git).
-And then run your own election, manually casting ballots in parallel with N simulated in-person voting center VTP ballot scanners and one VTP ballot server.
+To run your own [CLI](https://en.wikipedia.org/wiki/Command-line_interface) based demo, see the [VTP-dev-env git repo](https://github.com/TrustTheVote-Project/VTP-dev-env).
+That repo includes this repo and the latest mock election repo as git submodules.
+That repo also includes a Makefile with the necessary commands to clone everything and run a mock VTP election, including manually casting ballots in parallel with N simulated in-person voting center VTP ballot scanners and one VTP ballot server.
 See the [src/vtp/README.md](src/vtp/README.md) file for more details.
 Note - the live demo actually includes a complete election, from limited JSON _data only_ blank ballots (no description, language, or printing) to full tallies of the contests.

 ## 1) Overview

-VoteTracker+ is a distributed, open-source ballot and Cast Vote Record ([CVR](https://pages.nist.gov/ElectionGlossary/#cast-vote-record)) integrity and tracking system to support public [elections](https://en.wikipedia.org/wiki/Election).
-It enables verifiable, accurate, secure and transparent elections with full voter based [End-to-End Verifiable](https://en.wikipedia.org/wiki/End-to-end_auditable_voting_systems) (E2EV) ballots - see [docs/E2EV.md](docs/E2EV.md).
+VoteTracker+ is a distributed, open-source vote and [Cast Vote Record][[Cast Vote Record]] (CVR) integrity and tracking system to support public [elections](https://en.wikipedia.org/wiki/Election).
+It enables verifiable, accurate, secure and transparent elections with a complete [End-to-End Verifiable](https://en.wikipedia.org/wiki/End-to-end_auditable_voting_systems) (E2EV) solution - see [docs/E2EV.md][E2EV.md].
 VoteTracker+ maximizes the transparency and trust of an election throughout the election process by:

 * allowing each voter to verify that their ballot is electronically cast, collected, and counted as intended
 * allowing each voter and all election officials to verify the tally of all the ballot questions